 Identify the provision of payment

-The next step is listing down the method of payment of the asset and how the purchaser is planning to fulfil it.
+The next step is listing down the method of payment for the asset and how the purchaser is planning to fulfill it.
 If the price is scheduled to be received at a predetermined date, then ensure you’ve written it down in the agreement.

 Financing status of the sale

-How the payment is made should be discussed in full in this agreement.
+How the payment is made should be discussed in full.
 In this section, you should include the time indicated if the payment process depends on the buyer’s financial capability to complete the purchase.

-And suppose the purchaser will be paying for the concerned asset directly from his/her capital.
+And suppose the purchaser will be paying for the concerned asset directly from his or her capital.
 In that case, that means the sale will not encounter any additional financing; then, you should mark the ‘Not Contingent’ statement in this section.

 A third-party approval may be a determining factor for the completion of this transaction.
-If that’s the case, you can check the box of ‘Approval by 3rd Party,’ and you also need to add the mailing address.
-But if the contract only depends on the Buyer and Seller, check the box labelled ‘No requirement.’
+If that’s the case, you can check the box for ‘Approval by 3rd Party,’ and you also need to add the mailing address.
+But if the contract only depends on the Buyer and Seller, check the box labeled ‘No requirement.’

 Closing date and cost